Darracq and Company London: S.T.D. Motors in 1924

-Disintegration
+Disintegration of S.T.D.
+Motors

-Two days later, just before the opening of the October 1934 Motor Show at Olympia, "Crisp and Another" (trustees of the lenders' trust deed) applied to the High Court, Chancery Division, for the appointment of receivers to Sunbeam and Clément-Talbot.
-In the end, profit-making Clément-Talbot was saved the ignominy of receivership and STD was able to sell it as and when the directors chose.
+In mid-October 1934, two days after the S.T.D.
+Motors board had appealed to its lenders and just before the opening of the October 1934 Motor Show at Olympia London, "Crisp and Another" (trustees of the lenders' trust deed) applied to the High Court, Chancery Division, for the appointment of receivers to the Sunbeam Motor Car Company and Clément-Talbot.
+In the end, profit-making Clément-Talbot was saved the ignominy of receivership and S.T.D. was able to sell it as and when the directors chose.

-William Lyons was finishing his SS 100 sports car and let it be known that he believed he had a binding agreement with S T D Motors to purchase Sunbeam's name and trademarks thus upgrading his very moderately priced new car.
-In January, unbeknownst to Lyons, a provisional agreement was made with Rootes Securities, and from that time the Rootes brothers controlled Clément-Talbot and Darracq Motor Engineering Company though Rootes would have to wait for the end of the legal proceedings to collect Sunbeam from its receivership.
+William Lyons was finishing his SS 100 sports car and let it be known that he believed he had a binding agreement with S.T.D.
+Motors to purchase Sunbeam's name and trademarks, thus upgrading his very moderately priced new car.
+In January, unbeknownst to Lyons, a provisional agreement was made with Rootes Securities, and from that time the Rootes Group controlled Clément-Talbot and Darracq Motor Engineering Company, though Rootes would have to wait for the end of the legal proceedings to collect Sunbeam from its receivership.

-Rootes Securities announced In the summer of 1935 they had at last bought Sunbeam and its subsidiary Sunbeam Commercial Vehicles from the receiver.
+Rootes announced In the summer of 1935 it had at last bought Sunbeam and its subsidiary Sunbeam Commercial Vehicles from the receiver.

-The former Talbot business in France had long been committed under an option to the manager of the Suresnes plant, Antonio Lago, while its STD commitments were clarified (completed with the sale of Sunbeam) and once that was fixed SA Talbot's commitments to its French bankers were cleared — after (lengthy) negotiation.
+The former Talbot business in France had long been committed under an option to the manager of the Suresnes plant, Antonio Lago.
+After its S.T.D. commitments were clarified (completed with the sale of Sunbeam), and SA Talbot's commitments to its French bankers were cleared (after lengthy negotiation), Lago acquired the business, creating Talbot-Lago.

-Meanwhile, other group members were sold and STD Motors was finally liquidated in 1936.